 A CPAP machine (continuous positive airway pressure) plays a significant role in the life of someone dealing with obstructive sleep apnea (OSA).
 People suffering from this condition often stop breathing abruptly in their sleep.
-This makes it difficult for them to have a fulfilling rest at night.
+This makes it difficult for them to have a restful night.

 While there are many treatment options present for sleep apnea today, the best and the most effective one is CPAP therapy.
 It is delivered to a patient with the help of a CPAP machine.
 The equipment mainly includes a mask, humidifier, and tubing.